DurgaMurali/Search_As_You_Type-Using-SQL/README.md

 python exact_search.py
 python fuzzy_search.py
 ```
-3. Update 'host', 'user', 'password' with your credentials in all the statements like this in *main.py* file -
+3. Update 'host', 'user', 'password' with your credentials in all the statements that connect to mysql in *main.py* file -
 ```
 mysql.connect(host="---", user="---", password="---", database="paperdb")
 ```